Servir-Mekong/vrsgs/README.md

 ```
 ### Migrate database and create superuser to access Django admin panel
 ```
-// Back to lhasa directory
+// Back to vrsgs directory
 cd ..

 // Now migrate by